dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 And by playing the game so that your options remain open, you retain flexibility.
 At the same time, it's important to know when to break these general rules.
-Don't be an asshole and manipulate your relationship with investers, etc. out of greed.
+Don't be an asshole and manipulate your relationship with investors, etc. out of greed.
 Those guys are fucking smart, they will know.

 > That's actually what VC's and Angel's do: they read people to